cosbidev/PyTrack/README.md

 ### Installation
 The source code is currently hosted on GitHub at: https://github.com/cosbidev/PyTrack.
-PyTrack can be installed using:
+PyTrack can be installed using*:
 ```sh
 # conda
 conda install PyTrack